-Nina made her debut at the Aldeburgh Festival in June 2016 as a Britten-Pears Young Artist, performing Dvorak and Rachmaninoff songs following a week of masterclasses led by Bernarda Fink.
-She was invited to perform Schubert songs with pianist James Cheung for a closing recital of the Oxford Lieder Festival in 2014, following a masterclass with Graham Johnson.
-Nina has also performed with the Song in the City and St Giles-in-the-Fields recital series, most recently joining pianist Gavin Roberts for a performance of Schumann’s Frauenliebe und -leben and Beethoven’s concert aria Ah! perfido.
+In recital, highlights include performances of Slavic song at the Aldeburgh Festival and for the Boas recital series at 22 Mansfield Street and Schubert lieder with pianist James Cheung for the Oxford Lieder Festival.
+Nina has appeared with the Song in the City and St Giles-in-the-Fields recital series, most recently joining pianist Gavin Roberts for a performance of Schumann’s Frauenliebe und -leben and Beethoven’s concert aria Ah! perfido.

 During her studies at Cambridge Nina performed as a soloist internationally and around the UK, including appearances on Radio 3 broadcasts, at the York Early Music Festival and Oundle International Festival and on recordings including Shchedrin’s The Sealed Angel for Delphian Records, performing with the Gonville and Caius College Chapel Choir under Geoffrey Webber.
 Her previous teachers have included Jacqueline Bremar, Michael Lloyd and Professor Richard Stokes.
-Nina is extremely grateful for the support of The John Wates Charitable Trust, The Kathleen Trust, The Mario Lanza Education Foundation, The Grace Wyndham Goldie Trust Fund, the Oppenheim-John Downes Memorial Trust and an anonymous donor together with Aldeburgh Music.
+Nina is extremely grateful for the support of The Nicholas Boas Trust, The John Wates Charitable Trust, The Kathleen Trust, The Mario Lanza Education Foundation, The Grace Wyndham Goldie Trust Fund, the Oppenheim-John Downes Memorial Trust and an anonymous donor together with Aldeburgh Music.

 Concert promoters – if you wish to include this biography in a programme, please contact Nina to ensure you receive the most up-to-date version.